 I go into his hospital room and my family ask the nurse “Is he getting better?
 Do you see signs of improvement?”
 They had every inclination that he would get better and go home.
 Never mind that he is on life support, quickly deteriorating, and no one can figure out why he won’t wake up from his coma or what put him there in the first place.
 This poor, broken man was lying there dying while most of the family was in complete denial.

 Blessed are those who mourn, for they will be comforted.
 Matthew 5:4

 We get angry over things that make no sense

 A few days later I came upon the Texas Toast section in the grocery store.
 I saw it and nearly burst into tears over my shopping cart.
-Texas Toast was a common dinner side dish at my grandparent’s house, and it was my grandpa’s and my favorite.
+Texas Toast was a common dinner side dish at my grandparent’s house, and it was one of my grandpa’s and my favorites.
 In that moment I thought Texas Toast would forever be something that would make me want to cry and that made me incredibly, and ridiculously, angry.
 The darn Texas Toast would never be the same.

 'Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid. ' John 14:27

 Depression sneaks up on us in many different forms.
 It can look like me at 13 years old, sunken deep into darkness, thinking I was no longer worthy of living, begging God to let me go; like staying in bed all day, not wanting to move, get dressed, shower, eat; like compulsive purchases of crazy things that don’t matter or make sense; like my mother slumped on the bathroom floor, not able to breathe through the unexplainable sudden tears, or stand from the weight of deep constant sadness; like there is no joy left in the world.